- Master’s degree in Reading / Literacy

 - laptop or desktop with high-speed internet

-- tablet with stylus for writing on a shared “virtual” whiteboard OR document camera
+- tablet with stylus for writing on a shared “virtual” whiteboard OR document camera to capture actual writing on paper

 - headphones with microphone